bakins/neckbeard/README.md

 * `-file <path/to/file>` - read from a file in a manner like `tail -F`
 * `-port <port>` - listen on a tcp port and read log events line-by-line
-* `-stdin` - read log enevts from STDIN
+* `-stdin` - read log events from STDIN (This is the default if no option is given)
 * `-exec "<path/to/program/with/args>"` - execute a program and read from its STDOUT.
-Any messages from STDERR will simple be written to the STDERR of neckbeard.
+Any messages from STDERR will simply be written to the STDERR of neckbeard.
 Neckbeard will manage the process and restart it if it fails, etc.

 One, and only one, input may be used at this time.
 Neckbeard will exit with an error if this is not the case.